Neuron-Chan/SOFE_Winter_2024-Notes/Engineering Economics/Lec_EE_1-4.md

 Project stuff:

-- Project will look t estimating economics connected to different possible industrial applications
+- Project will look at estimating economics connected to different possible industrial applications.
+Five people.
+Deliverables are a written report and recorded video presentation.
   - Multiple Hybrid electric energy systems
   - These are some of the alternatives that will be proposed.
 However the group in the proposal can put something it retains interesting forward.

 3 PARTS
-A) Initial Investigation (By Week 6)
+A) Initial Investigation Feb.
+19 2024
-B) COST Estimation (DATA / Week 10)
+B) COST Estimation Mar.
+22 2024
-C) Final Report w/ Presentation (recorded)
+C) Final Report w/ Presentation Apr.
+1 2024

 Energy project will primarily look at estimating the economics connected to different electrical power plants alternatives (example:)
 a) Nuclear SMR Reactor (Nuscale)